mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   MaxLength: 16
   # Adds prefix for players nickname to indicate that its not real name.
 This can be added to display name with {nicknameprefix}
   Prefix: '~'
   # When true, will only add nickname prefix when its not same as original name.
-This can allow colorization or capitalization change without addign prefix
+This can allow colorization or capitalization change without adding prefix
   PrefixWhenDifferent: false
   TabComplete:
     # When true, online players nick name will be used instead of real name in tabcomplete